alomew/hacker-the-bear/README.md

 HOW WE ARE ACHIEVING THIS

 Alex and Matt resource a cuddly puppy toy.
 Matt and Ross proceed to tear apart said toy and insert various components into its stuffing.
 Meanwhile, Tom is creating a speech-to-text (STT) as well as a TTS protocol for conversation between user and puppy.
-Alfi looks at how we can store the data in the cloud using mongoDB Atlas and relay information to a Twilio back-end, which Alex is looking into.
+Alfi looks at how we can store the data in the cloud and Ross investigates how to relay information to the front end, which Alex is looking into.

+Eventually, the device should address the aims by doing the following:

+    • Responding to questions asked in plain English
+    • Process the information and save the data in the form {speech detected, timestamp}
+    • Run a function that decides how to respond
+    • Occasionally move in a “cute and endearing fashion”

 PROBLEMS WE RAN IN TO